Economics (B.A.)

 5. Why do economic inequalities prevail?

-Economics majors pursue career in:
+Economics majors pursue careers in:

 • Financial sector and banking